298 HANDS-ON MYSTERY OBJECTS! WHATCHAMACALLITS! - a funny & puzzling, hands-on event for your family What are these Mystery Objects anyhow?

 ~ NOVEMBER 2015 (exact dates tba) ~ MYSTERY OBJECTS!
 Bring grandpa!
 Drop-in, introductions given on the hour. admission/person, all ages.
 Free parking Each weekend date has a Lightning Round!

 HARK: this event is NOT appropriate for babies and toddlers.
-If you do bring little ones, the admission is still $6/person, all ages, everyone attending.
+If you do bring little ones, full admission does apply: all ages, everyone attending.
 Event is for adults, college age, teens, middle school, grade school: ages 5-105, but Not infants and toddlers.

-HOURS for Mystery Objects Admission to the building & event is only at the top of each hour with a brief introduction, then you may stay as long as you wish the rest of that day's hours
+HOURS for Mystery Objects Admission is at specific times to the building with a brief introduction, then you may stay as long as you wish the rest of that day's hours

 The DETAILS:Individuals, Families (and large groups by appointment) may visit during hours TBA

 ~ Admission: all ages, everyone attending.
 Event is for ages 5-105+ ~ Admissions are paid in cash.Event is not appropriate for babies & toddlers, all ages are charged admission..

 ~ Evenings are also available for groups of 10+, as well as daytime hours.

 ~ Groups of 5 or more: suggest you call ahead to reserve a time, as space is limited

 ~ If you are coming a long distance, give us a quick call to confirm the hours of the day for you. ~hark: the hands-on brainteaser & logic puzzles section of the museum is not open during Mystery Objects... so that we can feature the awesome Mystery Objects event that will keep you puzzling & thinking:

 Information and hours subject to change _______________________________________________________________________________________.